Assia-Elguerch/Assia-Elguerch/README.md

 I am passionate about computer science.
 A variety of activities and competitions were part of my life.
 I am interested in working on projects, being an entrepreneur, and making a lasting impact on the next generation.

 Skills:  Front End Web dev .
 AI  .
 CS  .
-Robotics  .
 Problem Solving

 - 📫 How to reach me: assia.elguerch@outlook.com
 - ⚡ Fun fact: I am a metalhead